meker12/documentation/source/redis_getting_started.rst

 #.
 Select a version to deploy.

-    ObjectRocket offers versions 2.8 and 3.0.
+    ObjectRocket offers Redis versions 2.8 and 3.0.

 #.
 Select a zone.